randofan/MyCalendar/reports/week10.md

 ## Trinity
 ### Old Goals
-1.
+1. Work on edge case of if a course can not be made into an ICS file
 ### Issues
-- What you did:
+- What you did: Addressed edge case of if a class if "To be arranged" by disabling the checkbox for a course in this case, styled the preferences section of the popup, and wrote unit tests for the DOM scraper, originally in the content script, expand the user manual
-- What worked:
+- What worked: Communicating async in Slack and on our PRs, merging PRs in person
-- What you learned:
+- What you learned: Learned about how to use JSDom for testing with mock DOMs!
-- Where you had trouble:
+- Where you had trouble: N/A
 ### New Goals
-1.
+1. N/A

 ## Gavin
 ### Old Goals